-There are statistics on the work of the Commission, the Ombudsperson and the Constitutional Court.
-The CPD received 77 cases in 2012 (which is an increase compared to 2011, when it received 60 cases).
-These cases were on the following discrimination grounds: 16 on ethnicity, 12 on health status, 11 on belonging to a marginalised group, 10 on personal or social status, 9 on mental or physical disability, 7 on education, 7 on social origin, 5 on sex, 3 on religion or religious belief, 3 on political affiliation, 3 on age, 3 on family or marital status, 2 on gender, 2 on other beliefs, 1 on property status, and 6 under 'any other ground'.
-In filed cases, the alleged discrimination was in the following fields: 28 in employment and labour relations, 12 in social security, 11 in access to goods and services, 10 in judiciary and administration, 8 in public information and media, 6 in education, science and sports, 1 in housing and 4 in other fields as provided for under the law.
-The body does not include statistics as to how many of these cases were processed and/or were closed in 2012.207
+There are statistics on the work of the Commission, the Ombudsperson and the Constitutional Court.220 The CPD received 84 cases in 2013 (which is an increase compared to 2012, when it received 77 cases).
+These cases were on the following discrimination grounds: 21 on ethnicity, 8 on health status, 9 on belonging to a marginalised group, 12 on personal or social status, 6 on mental or physical disability, 7 on education, 6 on social origin, 9 on sex, 5 on religion or religious belief, 12 on political affiliation, 4 on age, 2 on family or marital status, 1 on other beliefs, 3 on race, 2 on colour of skin, 2 on property status, 1 on citizenship, 1 on language, and 12 under 'any other ground'.
+In filed cases, the alleged discrimination was in the following fields: 36 in employment and labour relations, 10 in education, science and sports, 9 in social security, 9 in access to goods and services, 7 in judiciary and administration, 2 in public information and media, 2 in membership in unions, political parties, associations, and other organizations based on membership, 1 in housing, 1 in culture, and 6 in other fields as provided for under the law.
+The body does not include statistics as to how many of these cases were processed and/or were closed in 2013.221

-In 2012, the Constitutional court decided in 27 cases in relation to protection of Human Rights and fundamental freedoms (protection against discrimination falls within this category).
-It did not find a breach in 6 cases (2 of which discrimination cases) and rejected 21 of the cases (15 of which discrimination cases).
-In 2012, the percentage of cases filed to the Ombudsperson was again the lowest one when it comes to cases pertaining to discrimination.
-32 cases were filed (which represent 0.74% of the total number of cases).
-The Ombudsperson found discrimination in 9 cases, out of which all of them were in the area of labour law and all on grounds of ethnicity.
+In 2013, the Constitutional Court decided on ten cases on discrimination (out of twenty two received, and thirteen closed cases for the protection of the freedoms and rights).
+It did not find a breach in any of the discrimination cases (nor in any of the remaining three cases for protection of the freedoms and rights), thus continuing with demonstrating reluctance in finding discrimination.
+In 2013, the percentage of cases filed to the Ombudsperson was again the lowest one when it comes to cases pertaining to discrimination.
+63 cases were filed (which represent 1.35% of the total number of cases).
+The Ombudsperson found discrimination in 9 cases, out of which all of them were in the area of Law on Labour Relations and all on grounds of ethnicity.